 In most cases, this evidence takes the form of a medical certificate.
 However, with the current working environment in such a fragile state, issues like forged certificates can be all the more difficult to deal with, especially for small businesses.

-Employsure, New Zealand’s largest workplace relations advisor, has had a number of enquires in recent months, from clients seeking assistance on how to handle employees they suspect have forged medical certificates.
+Peninsula, New Zealand’s largest workplace relations advisor, has had a number of enquires in recent months, from clients seeking assistance on how to handle employees they suspect have forged medical certificates.

-“There are several ways medical certificates are handed out to patients and employers may wish to check documents given to them are legitimate if they are questioning the genuineness of an employee taking sick leave,” said Employsure employment relations specialist Maddie McKenzie.
+“There are several ways medical certificates are handed out to patients and employers may wish to check documents given to them are legitimate if they are questioning the genuineness of an employee taking sick leave,” said Peninsula employment relations specialist Maddie McKenzie.

 “What’s important to note for employers is if they do have employees who have raised grounds that warrant suspicion, it’s always best to contact the doctor and confirm the legitimacy of the certificate.
 Due to confidentiality, a doctor cannot discuss the employee’s medical information however they can usually confirm whether or not a medical certificate was issued by their practice.